RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - a frustrating event, in the context of contract law, refers to an unforeseen event that occurs after the formation of a contract and makes it impossible or radically different from what the parties originally contemplated when they entered into the contract.
   - ROLE OF THE CONTRACT
     - Davis Contractors Ltd v Fareham Urban District Council [1956] AC 696
-      - ‘The question is whether the contract which they did make is, on its true construction, wide enough to apply to the new situation: if it is not, then it is at an end.’
+      - 'The question is whether the contract which they did make is, on its true construction, wide enough to apply to the new situation: if it is not, then it is at an end.'
     - Relevant questions:
       -  What was the purpose/foundation of the contract?
       -  What did the parties promise to do?